Bellbowrie, Queensland: Education

 There are no schools in Bellbowrie.
-The nearest government primary schools are Moggill State School in neighbouring Moggill to the south.
+The nearest government primary school is Moggill State School in neighbouring Moggill to the south.
 The nearest government secondary school in Kenmore State High School in Kenmore to the north-east.

 Amenities

-Bellbowrie has an abundance of recreational facilities such as many off-leash areas for dogs to play in.
-The suburb also borders the Brisbane River and some residents have boat ramps in order to access it.
+Bellbowrie Tavern is on the south-east corner of Moggill Road and Birkin Road (27.5623°S 152.88712°E).

-Bellbowrie is serviced by a weekly visit of the Brisbane City Council's mobile library service in the Bellbowrie Shopping Plaza carpark, off Birkin Road.
+Bellbowrie Plaza shopping centre is in Birkin Road (27.5629°S 152.8884°E).
+The Brisbane City Council's mobile library service visits its carpark once a week.

 Bellbowrie Community Church (formerly Kenmore Community Church) is at 3077 Moggill Road.

 A number of community groups are active in the area, including: